Whether it's your first house or your next home, I'll advise you through the process. Call me at (615)226-9900.

 Beck & Beck Realty, Inc can walk you through closing - (615)226-9900

-First, a little about "escrow".
-An escrow agent is brought on to assure your place closes on time and the money exchanging part of closing goes smoothly.
-When funds are held by a third party in a transaction between a buyer and a seller, it's in escrow.
+Let's talk about "escrow".
+An escrow agent is used to assure your place closes on time and the closing process goes smoothly.
+When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
 PayPal is a simple way to think of an escrow company.

 • Requests for payment for various services to be paid out of escrow funds